Kutztown, Pennsylvania: Demographics

-Ancestries: German (91.6%), Irish (11.8%), Italian (8.1%), English (6.0%), Polish (5.7%).

 The Kutztown area is home to an Old Order Mennonite community consisting of about 160 families.
 The Old Order Mennonites in the area belong to the Groffdale Conference Mennonite Church and use the horse and buggy as transportation.
 There are several farms in the area belonging to the Old Order Mennonite community and a meetinghouse is located south of Kutztown.
 The Old Order Mennonites first bought land in the area in 1949.

 Government

-Kutztown has a mayor-council system of government with a Mayor and a six-member Council.
-As of 2019, the Mayor of Kutztown is James F. Schlegel (D) and the Council members are Council President Kevin J. Snyder (R), Council Vice President Derek D. Mace (D), Council President Pro Tempore Scott R. Piscitelli (R), Edwin K. Seyler (R), Richard J. Diehm (D), and Arabel J. Elliott (D).
+Kutztown has a mayor–council system of government with a mayor and a six-member council.
+As of 2019, the mayor of Kutztown is James F. Schlegel (D) and the council members are Council President Kevin J. Snyder (R), Council Vice President Derek D. Mace (D), Council President Pro Tempore Scott R. Piscitelli (R), Edwin K. Seyler (R), Richard J. Diehm (D), and Arabel J. Elliott (D).

 Police services in the borough is provided by the Kutztown Police Department, which consists of twelve full-time officers.
 Fire protection in Kutztown and surrounding areas is provided by the Kutztown Fire Department, a volunteer fire department with 30 members and six pieces of equipment.

 Education

+Primary and secondary

 Public school students in Kutztown, along with Lyons, Maxatawny Township, Greenwich Township, Lenhartsville, and Albany Township, are served by the Kutztown Area School District.
 Schools in the district serving the borough include Greenwich Elementary School, Kutztown Elementary School, Kutztown Area Middle School, and Kutztown Area High School.

+Higher education

 Kutztown University of Pennsylvania is a four-year public university located just outside the borough to the southwest.
 The university, which is one of the 14 schools of the Pennsylvania State System of Higher Education, has an enrollment of 7,391 undergraduates and 918 postgraduates.